Should I tell an interviewer I was fired?

 But sometimes you have to.

-And for those who face that challenge, I’ll give you some perspective and my own experience on how important it is to not say everything, but be prepared to say something about a black eye moment that can turn into something that makes you look good.
+And for those who face that challenge, I’ll give you some perspective and my own experience on why it’s important not to say everything, but to be prepared to speak up about a black-eye moment that can turn into something that makes you look good.

 I’ll give you the back story.